docker/docs/api/index.md

 ### User accounts

-DTR users can create a repository under their own namespace and can control which other users have read-only, read-write, or admin access to any of their repositories.
+Docker Trusted Registry users can create a repository under their own namespace and can control which other users have read-only, read-write, or admin access to any of their repositories.

 User owned repositories can only be accessed by the owner and other individual user accounts, i.e., you cannot grant access to a user-owned repository to a team of users in an organization.
 If a repository requires this level of control, consider moving it within an organization namespace.

-When the DTR web admin tool is used to assign users global "read-only", "read-write", or managed "admin" roles, they will have that access level to all repositories.
+When the Docker Trusted Registry web admin tool is used to assign users global "read-only", "read-write", or managed "admin" roles, they will have that access level to all repositories.
 You can access and modify these roles with the API, using the `_global` organization.
 However, you must have admin access in order to view and